 - CAMRA’s 2019 North West Yorkshire Pub of the Year - The George and Dragon, Hudswell, very near Richmond – walk through Billy Bank Woods and climb up the 100+ steps to earn your pint!

 - Cycling Richmond.
-The town was a start town in the 2018 Tour de Yorkshire and in 2019 will play host to the start of the Men’s Junior Road race on Thursday 26 September in the UCI Road World Championship.
-Three days later, the Men’s Elite Race passes nearby through Leyburn and Wensleydale on Sunday 29
+The town was a start town in the 2018 Tour de Yorkshire and in 2019 will played host to the start of the Men’s Junior Road race in the UCI Road World Championship.

 - Swaledale – The River Swale wends its way around Richmond bubbling far below the castle walls over the wide waterfall through the town to eventually meet up with the River Ure to form the Ouse.
 Swaledale was third best region in the world to visit according to Lonely Planet’s Best in Travel 2014 top 10 regions.

-- Swaledale Festival 2020 Saturday 23 May – Saturday 6 June Music, arts and walking in the Yorkshire Dales.
+- Swaledale Festival - Annual event from late May - early June.
+Music, arts and walking in the Yorkshire Dales.
 Richmond is an excellent base for this long-running festival.